scottcain/seqpanel/lib/README.md

 - the start and end coordinates (technically in interbase coordinates, but since the lookup is going to be an overlaps-type query, the details don't really matter if base versus interbase coordinates are used)
-- the name of the gene and transcript for which the highlighted fasta is required
+- the name of the gene and transcript (only need for GenericSeqPanel) for which the highlighted fasta is required
 - the "mode" of highlighting required (more on that below)